Combined COVID-19 MENA Monitor Household Survey, CCMMHH- Nov-2020

 Households will be followed up every two months up to a total of four interviews.
 Interviews are conducted by experienced survey research or polling firms in each country using computer-assisted telephone interviewing (CATI) techniques.

-Essentially, inverse probability weighting was undertaken to reduce bias along a number of observable dimensions.
+Essentially, inverse probability weighting was used to reduce bias within a number of observable dimensions.
 Weights were created on three levels: Individual, household, and household member.
 Weights had the following inputs:

 · Telephone operators and their market shares, provided by the data collection firm